jordanlark/PHP-Basics/README.md

-This is my awesome stuff from DGM 3760 cool PHP stuff
+This is my awesome stuff from DGM 3760 lots of cool basic PHP stuff